konsumer/pntr_app_soundfont/README.md

 This will let you load soundfonts & midi files in [pntr_app](https://github.com/robloach/pntr_app), using [TinySoundFont](https://github.com/schellingb/TinySoundFont).

-it supports sf2, sf3, and sfo files.
+it supports sf2, sf3, and sfo files for soundfont, and midi files for score.

 Basic usage looks like this: